Brawl Stars

 Brawl Stars is a multiplayer online battle arena and hero shooter video game developed and published by Finnish video game company Supercell.
 The game was released worldwide on 12 December 2018, on iOS and Android platforms.
 The game features a variety of game modes, each with a distinctive objective.
-Players are able to choose from a large selection of unlockable characters, called "Brawlers", who each have different abilities and playstyles.
+Players are able to choose from over 100 unlockable characters, called "Brawlers", who each have different abilities and playstyles.